Yalemzewod A Gelaw

 Key activities:

-• Collaborated with senior researchers involved in WHO projects to conduct two systematic reviews aimed at updating the Adolescent latent Tuberculosis Infection Treatment guidelines.
+• Partnered with WHO-linked senior researchers on two systematic reviews to update Adolescent Latent TB Infection Treatment guidelines.

 2013 - 2016